craigthackerx/craigthacker-dot-dev/docker/README.md

 # Building locally

-If you want to develop my site locally, and use the `docker-init.sh` or `docker-init.ps1` to get started.
+If you want to develop my site locally, use the `docker-init.sh` or `docker-init.ps1` to get started.

 - Note, if you are using Docker on Windows, you will need to be in Linux Container mode.